 4. Akshardham Temple

 One of the finest temples dedicated to Lord Swaminarayan.
-Akshardham Temple is located 25 km from Ahmedabad and is quite famous for its contemporary architecture and style.
-Built in 1992 this temple is visited by 2 million people approximately every year.
+Akshardham Temple has located 25 km from Ahmedabad and is quite famous for its contemporary architecture and style.
+Built-in 1992 this temple is visited by 2 million people approximately every year.
 The major attraction of this temple is the gold idol of Swami Narayan which is 10 stories tall.
-Spread in 23 acre the temple of Akshardham is featuring as the centre of devotion, arts and education.
+Spread in 23 acres the temple of Akshardham is featuring as the center of devotion, arts, and education.